 Save Money on Utilities

-You can cut water and energy in half with a ten-year plan while increasing property value.
+With a ten-year plan, you can cut water and energy in half while increasing property value.
 Otherwise, you’ll want to turn off lights when you leave rooms, only use as much water as you need, and be careful to maximize waste disposal.
 Use a light bill calculator to know your usage and estimate the bill.

 A twenty-year approach to utility conservation can cut an average $365 monthly utility bill in half.
-Continuously disciplining your household to be conscientious, you’re saving $2,190 a year and $21,900 in ten!
-That’s the first car for your child, tuition for community college, or a downpayment on a home.
+Continuously discipline your household to be conscientious, saving $2,190 a year and $21,900 in ten!
+That’s your child’s first car, community college tuition, or a home downpayment.
 All this through utility bill management.